SpiraInc/ouroboros/README.md

 ### Creating the Lambda Function for processing data

-The lambda function, which has been named `Particle-Data-Lambda`, can be thought of as an intermediary in the "handshake" between Particle and DynamoDB.
-Our lambda function receives a JSON event object from the Webhook's POST request, processes the data, and inserts it into the table in DynamoDB.
+The lambda function, which has been named [_Particle-Data-Lambda_](https://github.com/SpiraInc/ouroboros/blob/master/lambda.js), can be thought of as an intermediary in the "handshake" between Particle and DynamoDB.
+Our lambda function receives a JSON event object from the Webhook's POST request, processes the data contained in this object, and inserts the data into the table in DynamoDB.
 It was created by navigating to the Lambda resource and clicking _Create function_, and settings were chosen as shown:

 ![Creating Lambda Function](https://github.com/SpiraInc/ouroboros/blob/master/images/Creating%20Lambda%20Function.PNG)